-The program savings reported in this evaluation effort were based on the final sample of participants reported in Table 9.
+The program savings reported in this evaluation effort were based on the final sample of participants reported in Table 23.
 The final sample constitutes 71% of the participants and comprises 64% of the participants' total electric savings portfolio.
 To verify the reliability of program savings estimates, DNV KEMA examined program savings across four different participant groups.
-All four groups cover sites ns Not statistically significant with a full year of consumption data in the pre- and post-installation period but with additional data restrictions.
+All four groups cover sites with a full year of consumption data in the preand post-installation period but with additional data restrictions.
 The four groups are described below: